kengraf/Eeny-meeny-miny-moe/README.md

 ```

 ### Project behaviors suggestions for a passing grade
 - Single button for deploy, takedown, reset
 - Resource tagging
 - Error handling
+- Fixed disjointed and poorly named IAM resources
 - Monitoring and alerts (all 3 tiers)
-- Add authorization to the API using Cognit
+- Add authorization to the API using Cognito
 - Use Route53 to provide a friendly domain name for the APIGateway
 - Expand the API to allow adding and removing names

 ### Project suggestions for Well-Architected at scale
 *Security:* A role needs to be defined to manage all IAM requests.
 *Reliability:* Implement parallel and/or multi-region deployments.
 *Performance:* When adding a couple dozen new user names a 10 second was observed.
 This should be investigated.
 *Cost Optimization:*  No real idea of what loads are for 1M users.
 Should build out a smaller test for 1K users (staying within free tier) and extrapolate.
 *Operation Excellence:*  Tagging, IAM controls, improve this repo.